 Osteoporosis is more than just the average loss of bone density older people experience.
 It is a more extreme and rapid amount of loss which can drastically impede mobility.

-The National Osteoporosis Foundation reports 54 million Americans have osteoporosis or low bone mass, which increases the risk of developing osteoporosis.
-The disease affects women more than men, and is most common in people over the age of 50.
+The National Osteoporosis Foundation reports 54 million Americans have osteoporosis or low bone mass (which increases the risk of developing osteoporosis).
+The disease affects women about twice as often as men, and is most common in people over the age of 50.